 About the Song:

 At a time when the Rolling Stones typical material “was hard and aggressive,” SF this was “a numb-but-sensitive breakup ballad, a plea for everything to be over.”
-ST The song was written primarily by Richards although Jagger says, “I used to write nearly all the words in that period.”
-BR The song is “about the end stages of a relationship, the time when you’re still in love but making each other miserable.
+SG It is “one of the better Rolling Stones’ ballads with a lush melody and a very vulnerable Mick Jagger.”
+TC The song was written primarily by guitarist Keith Richards FB “about the end stages of a relationship, the time when you’re still in love but making each other miserable.
 It’s written and sung with sad empathy.”
-ST
+SG

 Cynically, it can be viewed as “a song directly targeted to the Stones’ female fans who wanted to view them as broken angels rather than amoral libertine wanderers.”
-ST However, it “was the song that the Stones needed at that moment.
+SG However, it “was the song that the Stones needed at that moment.
 It was…their last grand-scale pop moment for a while.”
-ST It would be five years before they’d reach the top of the charts again.
+SG It would be five years before they’d reach the top of the charts again.

 As for the song’s subject, there are different rumors.
 One is that David Bowie’s wife Angela caught her husband in bed with Jagger and the Stones bribed her to keep quiet by writing a song for her.
 Another suggests that it was about Anita Pallenberg, Richards’ longtime girlfriend.
 It’s also been said it was about actress Angie Dickinson.